auth0/docs/articles/quickstart/webapp/laravel/interactive.md

 ## User Management{{{ data-action=code data-code="routes/web.php#26:43" }}}

-You can update user information using the [Auth0 Management API](https://github.com/auth0/laravel-auth0/blob/main/docs/Management.md).
+You can update user information using the <a href="https://github.com/auth0/laravel-auth0/blob/main/docs/Management.md" target="_blank">Auth0 Management API</a>.
 All Management endpoints are accessible through the SDK's `management()` method.

-**Before making Management API calls you must enable your application to communicate with the Management API.** This can be done from the [Auth0 Dashboard's API page](https://manage.auth0.com/#/apis/), choosing `Auth0 Management API`, and selecting the 'Machine to Machine Applications' tab.
+**Before making Management API calls you must enable your application to communicate with the Management API.** This can be done from the <a href="https://manage.auth0.com/#/apis/" target="_blank">Auth0 Dashboards API page</a>, choosing `Auth0 Management API`, and selecting the 'Machine to Machine Applications' tab.
 Authorize your Laravel application, and then click the down arrow to choose the scopes you wish to grant.

 For the following example, in which we will update a user's metadata and assign a random favorite color, you should grant the `read:users` and `update:users` scopes.
-A list of API endpoints and the required scopes can be found in [the Management API documentation](https://auth0.com/docs/api/management/v2).
+A list of API endpoints and the required scopes can be found in <a href="https://auth0.com/docs/api/management/v2" target="_blank">the Management API documentation</a>.

 ```php
 use Auth0\Laravel\Facade\Auth0;